-On April 27, 2020, the Regional Environmental Committee (Comisión de Evaluación Ambiental) issued the Environmental Resolution N° 14/2021, authorizing the Company to execute up to 350 drilling holes, during a 4-year period, at the project site (the "Environmental License").

-On December 31, 2020, the Court of Appeals of Valparaiso, the highest regional court where the Vizcachitas property is located, revoked the Environmental License, and remanded the case to the Environmental Assessment Service for further public consultation.
-After successfully conducting the required additional public participation ordered by the Court, on May 13, 2021, the Regional Environmental Committee issued a revised Environmental License, authorizing the drilling of up to 350 holes, during a 4-year period, at the project site (the "Revised Environmental License").
+On May 11, 2020, the Regional Environmental Committee (Comisión de Evaluación Ambiental) issued the Environmental Resolution N° 11/2020, authorizing the Company to execute up to 350 drilling holes, during a 4-year period, at the project site (the "Environmental License").
+On August 26, 2020, the Court of Appeals of Valparaiso revoked the Environmental License and remanded the case to the Environmental Assessment Service for further public consultation.
+After successfully conducting the required additional public participation ordered by the Court, on May 13, 2021, the Regional Environmental Committee issued a revised Environmental License").
 The proposed workplan includes infill drilling within the PFS open pit, drilling to extend the higher-grade mineralisation of the Preliminary Economic Assessment pit, and to test the prospective geophysical targets identified in 2020.